woocommerce/woocommerce-stellar/readme.txt

 The proceeds of every sale are donated to the Stellar foundation.

+= Contribute =

+Want to get involved with the WooCommerce Stellar extension's development, join us on [GitHub](http://github.com/Prospress/woocommerce-stellar).

 == Installation ==

 1. Upload the plugin's files to the `/wp-content/plugins/` directory